mlocati/powershell-phpmanager/README.md

 Use the `Update-Php` command to upgrade PHP.
 The command will automatically check if there's a newer version available: if so, the PHP installation will be upgraded.
-Please note that stable versions will be upgraded to stable, and non-stable (alpha/beta/release candidate) versions will be upgraded to non-stable versions.
+Please note that stable versions will be upgraded to stable, and non-stable (alpha/beta/release candidate) versions will be upgraded to stable or non-stable versions.
 Also the 32/64 bit and the thread safety will be the same.

 ```powershell